0marRagab/microwave-oven-project-_-embedded-team/README.md

-Introduction to Embedded Systems-Micriwove Oven Controller Sysytem Project-using TIVA C - ARM Cortex M processor
+Introduction to Embedded Systems-Micriwove Oven Controller Sysytem Project By Using TIVA C - ARM Cortex M processor

-This project is Done by Group of 9 members of CSE and ECE departements at Faculty of Engineering Ain Shams Univeristy.
+This project is Done by Group of 8 members of CSE and ECE departements at Faculty of Engineering Ain Shams Univeristy.

 Members: